wordpress-mobile/gutenberg-mobile/docs/Releasing.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>o Update the <code>gutenberg/after_X.XX.X</code> branches and open a PR against <code>develop</code>.
 If the branches are empty we’ll just delete them.
-The PR can actually get created as soon as something gets merged to the after-ooo branches.&nbsp; Merge the <code>gutenberg/after_X.XX.X</code> PR(s) only AFTER the main apps have cut their release branches.</p>
+The PR can actually get created as soon as something gets merged to the after_X.XX.X branches.&nbsp; Merge the <code>gutenberg/after_X.XX.X</code> PR(s) only AFTER the main apps have cut their release branches.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->